inigolabs/workshops/apollo-gateway-demo/Readme.md

 In https://app.inigo.io you will be able to view the federated GraphQL query that you run, the subgraph GraphQL queries, and Inigo Analytics independently for each of them.

+Here are screenshots showing the specific outputs for the federated GraphQL query.
+The red boxes show the menu where the Services are selected.
+This will help you navigate to the correct location in Inigo.

 ![](images/apollo-gateway-demo-query.png)

 ![](images/accounts-query.png)